kurren/amusement-parks-taxonomy/files/STRUCTURE.md

   - *Safari*
   - *Aquarium*

-- **Activities**: Define if the park is about a single activity or multiple ones:
+- **Activities**: Defining if the park is about a single activity or multiple ones:

   - *Single Activity*
   - *Multiple Activity*